oujisan/Pyrots/README.md

 # Pyrots (Python ROT)
-A tool to encrypt and decrypt text using ROT (Caesar cipher) with customizable rotation, reverse direction, and brute-force decryption.
+A tool to rotate plaintext or ciphertext using ROT (Caesar cipher) with customizable rotation, reverse direction (default right), and brute-force decryption.
 This script can do random rotation and direction encryption of plaintext.

 ## Retricions
 1. CLI (Command Line Interface) only.